scherzerthesis/thesis/manuscript.md

 ## Chapter Four {.page_break_before}

 ##Abstract
+malignant lung adenocarcinomas tumors are initiated from a single neoplastic cell.
+Yet, there is substantial cellular heterogenity in a fully malignant tumor.
+Since human lung adenocarcinomas are heavily mutated, it is diffuclt to know wheter underlying cellular heterogenity is a consequence of the underlying mutational heterogenity.
+Mouse models of lung adenocarcinoma accurately represent genomic and histological aspects of human lung adenocarcinoma.
+However, genetically-engineered mouse model tumor heterogenity remains poorly understood.
+Here, we profile the single cell transcriptomes of genetically-engineered mouse models that are driven by the BRAF^V600E^ oncoprotein with 5 seperate cooperating genetic events ( _Pi3k^H1047R^_, _CdkN2a^fl/fl^_, _Trp53^fl/fl^_, _Trp53^R172H/R162H^_, and _Trp53^R245W/R245W^_).
+There are stereotypically distinct clusters of cells thorughout all genotypes of BRAF^V600E^-driven tumors.
+We also identified known tumor cell identities in both human and mouse lung adenocarcinoma.

 ## Introduction
 The mammalian lung is a vast and intricate labyrinth that is responsible that is responsible for gas exchange between air and body through a meshwork of endothelial cells.
 The lung organ system begins with a single airway that branches in a geometric and stereotypic pattern[@pmid:18463632].
 These many thousands of branches lead to the business end of gas exchange, the lung alveoli.
 The alveoli are comprised of two specialized cell types: Alveolar Type 1 (AT1) cells comprise most of the surface area of the lung and are thin squamous cells that mediate oxygen exchange across cell membranes.
 Alveolar Type 2 (AT2) cells, however, are cuboidal that secrete surfactant proteins that aide in preventing the delicate alveoli from collapsing.